 What’s the local currency?

 The local currency is the escudo.
-You can’t get it outside of Cape Verde — and you’re also officially not allowed to take escudo notes out of the country.
+You can’t get it outside of Cape Verde.
+You’re also officially not allowed to take escudo notes out of the country.

 There are ATMs on the islands where you can take the local currency out using your bank- or credit card.
 If you’re going to a place that’s not a major city or reasonably sized town, it’s possible there won’t be a bank ATM.
-Have some cash with you as businesses may not have a card reader.
+It’s worth having some cash with you for these situations.
+Only some businesses accept card payments.

 What plug type is used in Cape Verde?

 Cape Verde uses Type C and Type F plugs.
 This is the same plug type as used throughout Europe (except for the UK).
 You’ll need a plug adaptor if you’re from the UK, North America, or further afield.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.